csc-training/geocomputing/python/puhti/README.md

     * Check that there are 3 new GeoTiff files in your work directory in the Files panel of VSCode.
 * Optional, check your results with [QGIS](https://docs.csc.fi/apps/qgis/)

-### Jupyter

-If you prefer prototyping and testing in a Jupyter Notebook, you can also do that in a similar manner than using Visual Studio Code.
-Choose **Jupyter** from the Puhti web interface dashboard or the Apps tab in the Puhti webinterface.

 ### Command line